 But then the same people happen to come to Istanbul and find a completely different picture.
 The largest city of Turkey actually warmly opens its gates to little travelers, offering them a huge selection of places to visit.
 These places are historical sights, countless museums, modern entertainment centers, and many different interesting activities that leave only the warmest memories of this fabulous city.

-A family trip to Istanbul may well be successful if you plan it correctly – choose the right time for travel, book a comfortable hotel, create an itinerary, think of excursions and entertainment ahead of time, and know how much things in Istanbul cost.
+A family trip to Istanbul with kids may well be successful if you plan it correctly – choose the right time for travel, book a comfortable hotel, create an itinerary, think of excursions and entertainment ahead of time, and know how much things in Istanbul cost.
 I would love to give you my tips for this amazing city to make sure you enjoy your holiday.

 4 Tips to Know When Traveling to Istanbul With Kids